b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 >
 > *“==I never ask myself, ‘When does the prophet speak as a prophet and when does he not?==’ My interest has been, ‘How can I be more like him?”*

-&mdash; *[Russell M. Nelson: A Study in Obedience](https://www.churchofjesuschrist.org/study/liahona/1983/01/russell-m-nelson-a-study-in-obedience?lang=eng&id=p40-p42#p40)*, Lane Johnson, Liahona 1983 January
+— *[Russell M. Nelson: A Study in Obedience](https://www.churchofjesuschrist.org/study/liahona/1983/01/russell-m-nelson-a-study-in-obedience?lang=eng&id=p40-p42#p40)*, Lane Johnson, Liahona 1983 January

 A more recent iteration of this was quoted in *[The Prophet of God](https://www.churchofjesuschrist.org/study/general-conference/2018/04/the-prophet-of-god?lang=eng&id=p30#p30)*, Elder Neil L. Andersen, Quorum of the Twelve Apostles, General Conference 2018 April; having that passage here was redundant, as it's practically a direct quote of the above.